LinkedInLearning/learning-bitbucket-3821269/ch1_getting_started_with_bitbucket/01_03_add_an_ssh_key_for_authentication/README.md

-# 01_02 Add an SSH Key for Authentication
+# 01_03 Add an SSH Key for Authentication

-## Secure Shell (SSH)
+## Secure Shell (SSH) Protocol
-- protocol for securely connecting to remote servers
+- Protocol for securely connecting to remote servers
-- encrypts credentials and data
+- Encrypts credentials and data

 ## SSH Keys
-- public and private cryptographic keys
+An SSH key pair is made up of public and private cryptographic keys:

-- public key is shared with remote servers
+- Public key is shared with remote servers
-- private key is stored locally
+- Private key is stored locally

 ## Git uses SSH protocol for secure connections
 - Local git client uses private key